 How Do I Validate My New Will?

 One of the easiest ways to validate a will is to make sure an estate planning lawyer prepares your document for you.
 From drafting, reviewing, changing, and double-checking, your estate planning lawyer will make sure your document will hold up in probate.
 If your will is deemed to be invalid, your family may face complications in probate and the court may even disregard your will.
-Be sure to contact an estate planning attorney in Phoenix about changing your will today.
+Be sure to contact an estate planning attorney about changing your will today.

 Can an Estate Planning Attorney Help Me Revise My Will?